CSC207-2022F-UofT/course-project-flipwise-group-129/README.md

 # How to run the testing program and generate the test coverage report
 - [ ] Clone the Project Flipwise repository and open the folder in your Intellij (preferred to easily make JavaDoc)
 - [ ] Go to file main.java and run main() function by clicking the green play button on the left of the method or right-clicking on the file and selecting the run main.main option.

-## Checklist For Your Project
-- [ ] Verify the correct settings for your project repository
-- [ ] Set up Github Projects
-- [ ] Create the implementation plan using issues and Github Projects
-- [ ] Create deveopment branches for your features
-- [ ] Use pull requests to merge finished features into main branch
-- [ ] Conduct code reviews

-**If your team has trouble with any of these steps, please ask on Piazza.
-For example, with how GitHub Classroom works, your team *may* not have permissions to do some of the first few steps, in which case we'll post alternative instructions as needed.**

-## Workflow Documents

-* Github Workflow: Please refer to the workflow that was introduced in the first lab.
-You should follow this when working on your code.
-The following document provides additional details too.

-* [Project Planning and Development Guide](project_plan_dev.md): This document helps you to understand how to create and maintain a project plan for your class project. **This document helps you to complete the Implementation Plan Milestone.**

 ## Gradle Project
 Import this project into your Intellij editor.
 It should automatically recognise this as a gradle repository.